Axle Assembly Buyer's Guide

 - When buying a rear assembly, make sure you buy one that's made of steel.
 This type of axle assembly is made to be very strong.

 - The strength of the rear axle assembly depends on the number of splines that are machined at the end of the axle.
-Always remember that "the greater number of splines, the stronger the axle assembly".
+Always remember that "the greater the number of splines, the stronger the axle assembly".
 For increased performance, a 40-spline axle is stronger than the 28-spline.

 - When buying a front axle assembly, take note that the strength depends on the power of the CV joint.
 In this situation, the force of the engine does not pass through solid steel axle assembly, but instead through a very small area of steel and a bearing.